 You can treat this wish list as your vision for the PR efforts you want to undertake.

-The thought of appearing in huge publications can be very enticing but it should not be a good enough reason to forget about niche blogs.
+The thought of appearing in huge publications can be very enticing but it’s not a good enough reason to forget about niche blogs.
 Niche blogs can sometimes convert faster than large media publications.
 This is because niche blogs have already built their readership around your market and have therefore gained a targeted following.

 List about 30 media companies and niche blogs that you would like to appear in.
-This is the first step towards understanding what it will take to get onto those platforms.
+This is the first step toward understanding what it will take to get onto those platforms.

 2. Read journalism content

 After listing your desired media companies and niche blogs, follow up on that wish list by reading their content.
 For niche blogs, almost every piece of content will probably resonate with you since it’s your field.
-For large media publications, find articles and content that is targeted towards your market and read it too.
+For large media publications, find articles and content targeted toward your market and read these too.

-By reading all that content, you become familiar and updated around the issues that may be existing in the market which you might not have known earlier.
+By reading all that content, you become familiar with and updated on the issues that may exist in the market without your knowledge.
 You also get in sync with the pieces from particular journalists and are able to find one or two journalists that might be a good fit for you.

 Additionally, journalists want you to contact them when you are familiar with their content and areas of interest.
-Reading this content brings you into the loop of what each journalist in the wish list you created is actually interested in writing your story.
+Reading this content helps you to understand whether each journalist on the wish list you created is actually interested in writing your story.

 3. Build your blog

-There are several free or low cost tools available online that can help you accelerate your growth faster even without a huge budget for expensive tools.
+There are several free or low-cost PR tools, such as wet sign alternatives, available online that can help you accelerate your growth faster even without a huge budget for expensive tools.
 From social media tools like Buffer and Hootsuite to analytics tools like Google Analytics, you can leverage the availability of such tools to improve your company’s visibility.

 5. Build relationships

 Using your wish list of 30 media companies, come up with a list of journalists you would like to reach out to.
-If you do not have their contact information, signup for Pressfarm to search through a database of more than 20,000 journalists contacts.
+If you do not have their contact information, signup for Pressfarm for access to the contact information of more than 1 million journalists, bloggers, and influencers.

-Once you come up with this contact information, you can then begin to build relationships slowly over time with your contacts in order to build up to the day you pitch your story for publishing to them.
+Once you get this contact information, you can then begin to build relationships slowly over time with your contacts in order to build up to the day you pitch your story for publishing to them.

 6. Use social media

-When you are starting out, in your PR strategy you need to hack it using all possible wheels.
-At the beginning of your company, the goal is to get as much visibility as possible.
-Luckily, social media is alive and well.
+When you are starting out with your PR strategy you need to hack it using all possible channels.
+In the beginning, the goal is to get as much visibility as possible.
+Luckily, social media is an easy tool to use for PR.

-The effects of a sound social media campaign can be felt even long after your launch.
-Find the best two social media networks you should be on, and create a campaign to ensure your voice is amplified on these platforms as much as possible in the early days.
+The effects of a sound social media campaign can be felt long after your launch.
+Find the best two social media networks and create a campaign to ensure your voice is amplified on these platforms as much as possible in the early days.